neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Bootstrapping.rst

 .. tip::

-	The FLOW3 package contains meaningful working examples for registration of request handlers and building boot sequences.
-A good starting point is the ``\TYPO3\FLOW3\Package`` class where the request handlers are registered.
+	The TYPO3 Flow package contains meaningful working examples for registration of request handlers and building boot sequences.
+A good starting point is the ``\TYPO3\Flow\Package`` class where the request handlers are registered.